5 Ways to Improve Your Composition Skills

 Ways to improve your composition skills

-This scene was lit by the light reflected from the clouds and sky after the sun disappeared below the horizon.
-I first became aware of the beauty of this type of light when looking at the work of Galen Rowell, a famous and landscape photographer.
+This landscape scene was lit by the light reflected from the clouds and sky after the sun disappeared below the horizon.
+I first became aware of the beauty of this type of light when looking at the work of Galen Rowell, a famous adventure and landscape photographer.

 4. Work with geometry